bennettoxford/kissh/README.md

 ## Sudo Access and Passwords

-By default, all of the tech team at the Datalab have sudo access on all our infra.
-However, you do need a password set to use sudo.
+By default, all of the tech team at the Datalab have sudo access on all our infrastructure.
+We do not enabled passwordless sudo however - you need to set a password.

 For each server, the first time you log in via SSH, you will need to set a password.
 It should be a strong password, but bear in mind you will need to type it in by hand, most likley.
-It makes sense to reuse the same password across multiple servers, but it's not required.
+It is acceptable to reuse the same password across multiple server - the main purpose is to require a password for sudo usage.

-If you ever lose or forget your password, you can as one of the team to run the
+If you ever lose or forget your password for a server, you can ask one of the tech team to run the following on that server:
-following:

     sudo passwd -de YOUR_GITHUB_USERNAME